wp-plugins/featured-page-widget/readme.txt

 Allows you to feature pages on your sidebar using an excerpt of the page and a text or image link to the page.

+* <strong>NEW</strong>: Set up a random featured page by selecting multiple pages on the widget form.
+* <strong>NEW</strong>: Added option to hide the widget if only one page is selected and user is viewing that page.
 * Allows multiple widgets each featuring a different page.
 * Use the page title or enter your own title for each widget.
 * Option to link the widget title to the page.